-'I'm serious,' I said.
+"I'm serious," I said.

-'Oh,' she said, and pulled out her notebook and pen.
+"Oh," she said and pulled out her notebook and pen.

-Through a gap in the curtains I saw Nightingale stop and kneel down by the women's legs.
-'I've got a female cadaver here,' he called back, and Somali Ninja Girl started writing.
-'Naked, mid-twenties, Caucasian, no visible injuries or rigor.
-What looks like a silver pin has been pushed into her right temple, the skin seems to have healed around the wound so I'm guessing this is either a decorative piercing or possibly a thaumatological device.'
+Through a gap in the curtains I saw Nightingale stop and kneel down by the woman's legs.
+"I've got a female cadaver here," he called back and Somali ninja girl started writing.
+"Naked, midtwenties, Caucasian, no visible injuries or rigor.
+What looks like a silver pin has been pushed into her right temple; the skin seems to have healed around the wound so I'm guessing this is either a decorative piercing or possibly a thaumatological device."

-Somali Ninja Girl paused in her writing and looked at me.
+Somali ninja girl paused in her writing and looked at me.

-'Put magical,' I whispered.
-'Magical device.'
+"Put magical," I whispered.
+"Magical device."

 Nightingale stood up and moved forward.
-Judging from the rope passing through my hands he went another three metres before stopping.
+Judging from the rope passing through my hands he went another ten feet before stopping.

-'This area has been extensively modified quite recently,' said Nightingale, his voice surprisingly clear.
-'Metal cages have been fitted into what I can only assume were seating alcoves.
+"This area has been extensively modified quite recently," said Nightingale, his voice surprisingly clear.
+"Metal cages have been fitted into what I can only assume were seating alcoves.
 Four on the left-hand side and four on my right.
 First cage on the left is empty, second contains the cadaver of ... a monkey of some description, or ape, or possibly an adult male.
 The third cage contains what looks like the remains of a big cat, black fur, a panther or leopard at a guess.
 The last cage on the left is empty.
-I'm going to look at the right-hand cages now.'
+I'm going to look at the right-hand cages now."

-I shifted position to the left, so as to keep the rope in a straight line while Nightingale moved to the right.
+I shifted position to the left so as to keep the rope in a straight line while Nightingale moved to the right.

-'First cage on the right contains the cadaver of a Caucasian female with some degree of hybridisation or surgical modification.
-The body is clothed in a tiger-striped leotard that has been altered to allow room for a tail - I can't tell whether it's prosthetic or natural.'
+"First cage on the right contains the cadaver of a Caucasian female with some degree of hybridization or surgical modification.
+The body is clothed in a tiger-striped leotard that has been altered to allow room for a tail - I can't tell whether it's a prosthetic or natural."

-Cat girls, I thought queasily.
-Real cat girls.
+Cat-girls, I thought queasily.
+Real cat-girls.

-'Cages two and three are empty,' said Nightingale.
-'Thank God.'
+"Cages two and three are empty," said Nightingale.
+"Thank God."

-He moved again, and another couple of metres of rope played out through my hands.
+He moved again and another couple of yards of rope played out through my hands.

-'I've found a booby trap.'
+"I've found a booby trap."
 This time Nightingale had to raise his voice for it to reach us.
-'It looks like an improvised demon trap.'
+"It looks like an improvised demon trap."

-I glanced at Somali Ninja Girl, who paused before writing the words 'demon trap'.
+I glanced at Somali ninja girl, who paused before writing the words demon trap.

-'It's of a German type,' shouted Nightingale.
-'But judging from the components, it was manufactured quite recently.
-I'm going to attempt to disarm it, so Peter, I'd like you to stand by just in case.'
+"It's of a German type," shouted Nightingale.
+"But judging from the components it was manufactured quite recently.
+I'm going to attempt to disarm it, so Peter, I'd like you to stand by just in case."